Keep your iPhone 12 mini pristine with a great case

 The Lifeproof WĀKE is made entirely from salvaged fishing gear.
 It's about 85% ocean-based plastic.
 The unique textured wave pattern on the back resembles the ocean's waves.
 The case is drop tested up to two meters.
 Every purchase of a WĀKE case donates a dollar to water-conscious nonprofits.

-Protective and fun: CASETiFY
+Protective and fun: CASETiFY Impact Case

-Customize this drop-proof (up to 9.8 feet) case with the design of your choosing.
+Customize the drop-proof (up to 9.8 feet) CASETiFY Impact Case with the design of your choosing.
 The corners are reinforced for extra protection.
 Why not have fun with it?
 Choose from the hundreds of options available or upload your own design.

 Screen protector, too: MILPROX iPhone 12 mini Silicone case

-This case looks a lot like Apple's silicone cases, but this one is a lot cheaper and it comes in a wider choice of color options.
+This case looks a lot like Apple's silicone cases, but this one is a lot cheaper, and it comes in a wider choice of color options.
 Plus, it includes a tempered glass screen protector, so you're covered front and back.

 Which one should you choose?